 - Review our event organisation checklist

 - Register your interest via the button below

 - We will respond to you with a provisional booking (or a request for further information) within 10 working days

 If your event is approved

 Large scale events

-For large scale events (attracting 500 people or more) Bolton's Safety Advisory Group (SAG) will provide contact details of local agencies (such as the police, ambulance service, highways) with whom you should consult at a Joint Agency Meeting.
+For events classed as medium to major (attracting 500 people or more) Bolton's Safety Advisory Group (SAG) will provide contact details of local agencies (such as the police, ambulance service, highways) with whom you should consult at a Joint Agency Meeting.
 This list will not be exhaustive but will include the agencies generally liaised with for larger events.
 You should hold at least one Joint Agency Meeting (JAM) where representatives of these agencies are in attendance.